NATIONAL MAIL ORDER CATALOG DAY | AUGUST 18

-The very first catalog consisted of an 8 by 12 inch single sheet of paper which included the merchandise for sale, the price list and ordering instructions.
-Montgomery Ward’s single page list of products grew into a 540 page illustrated book selling over 20,000 items.
+The very first catalog consisted of an 8 by 12-inch single sheet of paper.
+On it, Ward included the merchandise for sale, price list, and ordering instructions.
+Before long, the Montgomery Wards single-page list of products grew into a 540 page illustrated book selling over 20,000 items.

-It was soon after that Montgomery Ward’s catalog was copied by other enterprising merchants, most notably Richard Warren Sears.
-The first general Sears catalog was mailed in 1896 Many others entered the field and catalog sales grew.
+It didn’t take long for enterprising merchants to copy Montgomery Wards’ idea.
+One notable merchant, Richard Warren Sears, mailed his catalog in 1896.
+As others entered the field, catalog sales grew.
 By 1971, catalog sales of major United States firms exceeded more than $250 million in postal revenue.

-- According to the National Mail Order Association, Benjamin Franklin is believed to have been the very first cataloger in the United States.
-He formulated the basic mail order concept when he produced the first catalog, which sold scientific and academic books.
-Franklin also receives credit for offering the first mail order guarantee: “Those persons who live remote, by sending their orders and money to B. Franklin may depend on the same justice as if present”.
+It’s interesting to note, according to the National Mail Order Association, Aaron Montgomery Ward wasn’t the first to conceive of the mail order catalog.
+In the United States.
+Benjamin Franklin may have formulated the first basic mail order concept.
+He produced a catalog to sell scientific and academic books.
+Franklin also receives credit for offering the first mail-order guarantee: “Those persons who live remote, by sending their orders and money to B. Franklin may depend on the same justice as if present.”

-Today, mail order catalogs have been replaced with websites on the internet and the term “mail order” has been replaced with the term “online shopping”.
+Today, mail order catalogs have been replaced with internet websites.
+Additionally, the term “mail-order” has been replaced with the term “online shopping.”